Last Updated on January 29, 2023

 7 Crucial Tips to Survive Woods of Terror

-- It is important to note that Woods of Terror is cash only, or you can purchase your tickets online.
+- It is important to note that Woods of Terror tickets are cash only at the door, or you can purchase your tickets online.

 - There is an ATM on site if you forget cash, but you might want more if you plan on purchasing any food, drink, or merchandise while inside.

-- No bags are allowed inside Woods of Terror.
+- No bags are allowed inside Woods of Terror Greensboro.
 Leave them in your car so you won’t need to get out of line to secure your belongings.